 5.4.2.3 Action Format

 The action information format that is used for IMS-based split rendering [shall] comply with the format defined in clause 12.3 of TS 26.119 [6].
 The action information [shall] be carried as part of the data channel messaging mechanism.
 The metadata data channel message format is as defined in clause 8.3.3 of TS 26.565 [5].
 The message type [shall] be “urn:3gpp:split-rendering:v1:action”.

+5.4.2.4 Split Rendering Configuration Format

+The SR-DCMTSI client and Media Function shall support the split rendering session configuration defined in clause Annex A.1.X.

+If DC AS is in the media path performing split rendering, it shall support the split rendering session configuration defined in clause Annex A.1.X.

+The split rendering configuration message shall be identified as “urn:3gpp:split-rendering:v2:sr-configuration”

 * * * First Change * * * *